 - Use the KISS method.
 Keep it simple.
 Don’t overload the design with color and copy

-So, a pretty vehicle graphic that doesn’t communicate the purpose of the vehicle, who the organization is, what they do, and how they may be contacted isn’t attractive—it’s a mistake.
-By taking the time to combine aesthetics with font legibility at the beginning of a vehicle graphic design a wrap can be both attractive and utilitarian.
+A pretty vehicle graphic that doesn’t communicate the purpose of the vehicle, who the organization is, what they do, and how they may be contacted isn’t attractive—it’s a mistake.
+By taking the time to combine aesthetics with font legibility at the beginning of a vehicle graphic design, a wrap can be both attractive and utilitarian.
 If you’d like to learn more, let us know.
 We’ll help you “size up” your vehicle graphic options.
+We can help you answer, “What’s the best font size for vehicle graphics?”